 First 4K, now 8K?
 Sharp had the world’s first 8K TV, the LC-70X500, on show at ISE this year, and they’re working on building an 8K ecosystem to support future 8K content.
 Although at this early stage it won’t be accessible to the average user, we’re hoping to see this screen launched later this year - watch this space!

 So, there you have it!
 Everything you’ll ever need to know to choose the TV screen of your dreams.
-Be sure to bookmark this page, as we’ll be back soon to discuss how to match your TV with the perfect mount, and run you through all the accessories you’ll need to create the perfect home cinema solution.
+Be sure to contact your Midwich account manager to discuss how to match your TV with the perfect mount, and they'll also run you through all the accessories you’ll need to create the perfect home cinema solution.

 If you have a Midwich account and want to find out more about what's on offer for your customers, please get in touch with Sam at firstname.lastname@example.org or by calling 01379 649277.